 - It Was with You All Along: Cocteau, the owl that acts as Athena's messenger to Shura, actually is the Sleep-Mode Size of Gemini Saga and only returned to his true from once Shura is in mortal peril.

 - Jigsaw Puzzle Plot: So Shura and Aiolia are in a future universe, OK.
 So there are the Faceless mercenaries.
 And the Gladiators.
 And the Saints, but those do not necessarily follow the orders of the Sanctuary.
 And a beaten Gladiator has been shown wearing a Gold Cloth.
 And his leader was Aiolos, the long long dead Sagittarius Gold Saint...
 What the hell is happening ?

-- It seems now that there is a parallel world plot where the Gold Saints had to face the threat of the Big Man Zeus himself, reincarnated in Aiolia since he could manipulate lightning and win the war against the Titans (incidentally tying into Episode G)...
+- It seems now that there is a parallel world plot where the Gold Saints had to face the threat of Zeus himself, reincarnated in Aiolia since he could manipulate lightning and win the war against the Titans (incidentally tying into Episode G)...
 Which marked him as a fit recipient.
 And Aiolos had to kill him, while his little brother held him in check, like Shun did to Hades.
 That would explain why Aiolos got so jaded...

 - Master Swordsman: The Gladiators.

 - Parttime Hero: The Bronze Saints are still active, yet also have normal jobs.
 Shun is a doctor, Hyoga a bartender.